 ~ My review of The Henna Artist by Alka Joshi for Amazon and Goodreads

 Anyone who doesn’t read The Henna Artist is missing out.
 Clearly it’s written by a generous spirit.
-Just glance through Alka’s website and Youtube channel, where she lauds other authors to the extent that poses with their books!
+Just glance through Alka’s website and Youtube channel, where she lauds other authors to the extent that she poses with their books!
 Here she is, holding Elizabeth Gilbert’s Big Magic as she says how grateful she is for it.
 Btw, I love that book too, so she’s got good taste to her credit as well lol 🙂

 Allow me to digress a moment: Henna, oh, henna, you magical green powder!
-You enhance my hair, and you make lovely tattoos!…
+You enhance my hair, and you make lovely temporary tattoos!…

 They’re far more forgiving than the permanent ink ones, and brides aren’t allowed to do housework until they’ve worn off…